 The Centers for Disease Control and Preventions (CDC) Advisory Committee on Immunization Practices (ACIP) recommends that a third dose of COVID-19 vaccine be given to people who are moderately to severely immunocompromised.
 This recommendation has been approved for Pfizer vaccine AND Moderna vaccine and must be administered no earlier than 28 days after a second dose.
 The third dose must be from the same manufacturer as the first two doses.
 Please talk with your medical provider if you have any questions about your eligibility.

-Here are the qualifications for booster shots by manufacturer of your original dose or series:
+Here are the qualifications for the first booster shots by manufacturer of your original dose or series:

 Eligible individuals that are ages 18 and older may choose which vaccine they receive as a booster dose.
 You may get the same vaccine type that you originally received or you can get a different vaccine type for your booster.